 1999: Ashesi University Foundation is founded by Patrick Awuah and Nina Marini and is spearheaded by a well-qualified Board of Trustees and management governance whose efforts are complemented by Advisory Boards located in the US and Ghana.
 Ashesi’s initial curriculum is developed with faculty advisors from Swarthmore College, UC Berkeley and the University of Washington.

 2002: Ashesi University opens its doors in a rented house converted to classrooms, with a pioneering class of 30 students.

 2005: Pioneer class graduates.
-100% find quality placement; over 90% choose to stay in Africa.
+100% receive job offers; over 90% choose to stay in Africa.
 Future classes maintain these records.

 2006: Ashesi students elect first woman university student government president in Ghana’s history.